-There are no special immigration law considerations for fashion companies seeking to move staff across borders or hire and retain talent.
-For any person wishing to reside and work in Luxembourg, it will first be necessary to verify whether they are an EU citizen or a third-country national, as different rules regarding entry and staying in the territory of Luxembourg apply.
-It will then be necessary to determine the intended duration of the stay (whether it is under or over three months) and in what capacity the person wishes to stay (eg, as an employee, a highly qualified employee, a self-employed worker, a seconded employee or a student).
+The third-country national's need for a visa must be verified and for those foreseeing to stay for more than three months, the third-country national must, before legally being allowed to enter Luxembourg territory, apply for a specific 'authorisation to stay', which depends on the reason of the third-country national's stay. indeed, different types of authorisations to stay are available (eg, as an employee, a highly qualified employee, a self-employed worker, a seconded employee or a student, etc).
 Regarding each and any of the available categories, different formalities will have to be respected, and the case may involve the handover of specific documents depending on the type of authorisation to stay the person is applying for.